amblipijido/mqtt-device-alarm/README.md

 # Nodemcu MQTT Simple device alarm

 This is a simple Nodemcu project for write an alarm message into a MQTT broker, the example is built for a pool pump device.
 It have also a MQTT listener for reset the alarm status.

+This project has been developed with [PlatformIo framework](https://platformio.org/)

 JSON object published by the producer: